Study of the IC 443 region with the HAWC observatory: Analysis and Results

 \subsection{Observations}

-Figure \ref{fig:ic443} shows the HAWC $f_{\rm hit}$ significance map of the region of IC443.
-The bright region shows the region of interest used for the analysis.
+Figure \ref{fig:ic443} shows the HAWC $f_{\rm hit}$ significance map of the region of IC 443.
+The highlighted area indicates the region of interest used for the analysis.
 The best-fit model describing the region together with the GDE model is a point source (PS) and an extended source (ES).
 We found no significant preference for a spectral curvature for either source.
 We associate the point source with IC 443.
 For the extended source, which we name HAWC J0615+2213, we did not find a possible counterpart in the literature.
-Therefore, we investigate two possibilities: emission originating from the interaction of freshly injected cosmic rays with the interstellar medium, or a new TeV Halo object.
+Therefore, we discuss three possibilities: emission originating from the interaction of freshly injected cosmic rays with the interstellar medium, unresolved sources, or a new TeV Halo object.
 We defer this discussion to Sect. \ref{sec:discussion}.

 The position of the point source is located 0.26$^{\circ}$ away from the Green catalog position of IC 443 and 0.14$^{\circ}$ from the pulsar wind nebula associated with the neutron star CXOU J061705.3+222212.
 The centroid of the extended source is 0.63$^{\circ}$ from IC 443, 0.57$^{\circ}$ from CXOU J061705.3+222212, and 0.29$^{\circ}$ from the pulsar B0611+22.
-We observe no significant excess in the direction of the supernova remnant G189.6+03.3.
-The source parameter results are summarized in Table \ref{tab:results1}.
+The source parameter results are summarized in Table \ref{tab:results1} together with the TS of each source.
 The pivot energy, $E_{\rm piv}$, that reduces the correlation between the parameters was found to be 2.3 TeV.
 Table \ref{tab:resultsSpectra} shows the comparison of the fitted spectral parameters between the $f_{\rm hit}$ binning scheme and the energy binning scheme.

 Figure~\ref{fig:residual} shows the map of the best-fit model, as well as the residual map of the region, and the significance distribution of the sky.
 The significance distribution is relatively close to a Gaussian distribution, showing that the model adequately describes most of the signal and the remaining is only background.
 Figure~\ref{fig:residualIndSources} shows each source after subtracting either the extended source or the point source from the original map.